Bucanero06/DensityPy/README.md

 ![Screenshot from 2023-12-17 23-41-13](https://github.com/Bucanero06/DensityPy/assets/60953006/0e2a9550-5d0b-44ed-8d5b-ed29bb68deed)

-We can then select (basic-autocas-pending) the orbitals we want to include in our initial active space.
+We can then select the orbitals we want to include in our initial active space.
 For this example, to compute the ground and excited states of molecules such as formamide and NMA, let's perform a `RAS-SCF` calculation using a `6-31G$^{**}` basis.
 This basis choice is effective for organic compounds as it includes polarization functions on all atoms and adds diffuse functions on heavy atoms.
 In our calculations,